 Despite growing interest in sustainable, responsible consumer behaviour and a circular economy, there is a lot of work to do.
 And we in the infrastructure sector hold a lot of the solutions.

 Unfortunately, we are still operating in siloes with the way we build, design and where we source material for delivery.
 We are trying to fit circular solutions into the linear model that was built for short-term efficiency instead of long-term resilience; single use of materials rather than cascading cycles; and very narrow measures of success (such as GDP).

 To #movethedate, Earth Overshoot Day requires systemic change which involves something in short supply: systems thinking.
 Western culture is optimising components of our system for profit (departments, organisations, regions, nations), leading to sub-optimal outcomes for the ecosystem.
 If you would like to know more about this topic, we can recommend Thinking in Systems by Donella Meadows or The Goal by Eli Goldratt.

 As a company, we are exploring how a circular economy approach can provide the necessary systems thinking, tools and metrics to help our clients #movethedate.
-We will be asking our 3,500+ people how they can apply the following key principles of a circular economy to the varied projects and challenges that Beca works on with our clients:
+We are regularly asking our 3,800+ people how they can apply the following key principles of a circular economy to the varied projects and challenges that Beca works on with our clients:

 - Design Out Waste & Pollution (including carbon);